Learn how to modify the server settings for your domain.

 Another common example is to build a stage environment for performances.
 To do this, complete these steps:

-The Reverb Settings are used to create the natural ambient reflections we would hear when a sound fires in a real space.
+The Reverb Settings in the Audio Environment section of the Content dropdown menu are used to create the natural ambient reflections we would hear when a sound fires in a real space.
 It can give the effect of sounding like you are in a large empty room, deep inside a large cave, or inside a tiny room like a tiled shower.

 The reverb settings are:

-Keep the Wet/ Dry Mix value at or below zero, or prepare to have your ears assaulted.
-Levels of between -20 (minus 20) and -8 (minus eight) give useful results, with -8 (minus 8) being the more reverberant of the two.
-For a very thick reverb, you might try a value as high as -3 (minus 3), where the reverb is nearly as loud as the original signal.
+Keep the Wet/ Dry Mix value around zero or prepare to have your ears assaulted.
+Levels of between 5-25% will generally give you useful results.
+For a very thick reverb, you might try a value as high as 50% where the reverb is nearly as loud as the original signal.

 These are the rules for automatic backups.
 The four preset rules set as default are shown in the image below.